 To help ease the stress of that big day, Taste of Country has compiled a list of the Top 10 Wedding Songs for the First Dance.
-From classics like Anne Murray’s ‘Could I Have This Dance’ to George Strait's ‘I Cross My Heart,’ these songs are the perfect way express your feelings and start your life together on your wedding day.
+From classics such as Anne Murray’s "Could I Have This Dance" to George Strait's "I Cross My Heart," these songs are the perfect way express your feelings and start your life together on your wedding day.

-'I’ll Still Be Loving You'
+"I’ll Still Be Loving You"Restless Heart

 If you got married in the late ‘80s, this song may have been the one you selected for that special day.
-‘I’ll Still Be Loving You’ by Restless Heart dominated country radio as a power ballad in 1987.
+"I’ll Still Be Loving You" by Restless Heart dominated country radio as a power ballad in 1987.
 The romantic song, still performed by the band on tour today, also crossed over to the Top 5 of the Adult Contemporary charts before making our list of top wedding songs.

-This 1992 George Strait classic easily makes our list of first dance wedding songs.The song, featured in the movie 'Pure Country,' was composed by Steve Dorff.
-Dorff has a long list of songwriting credits, including ‘Through the Years’ by Kenny Rogers and ‘Don’t Underestimate My Love For You’ by Lee Greenwood.
-In addition to writing great love songs, Dorff also composed the theme songs for 'Reba,' 'Murphy Brown' and 'Murder, She Wrote.'
+This 1992 George Strait classic easily makes our list of first dance wedding songs.The song, featured in the movie Pure Country, was composed by Steve Dorff, who has a long list of songwriting credits, including "Through the Years" by Kenny Rogers and "Don’t Underestimate My Love for You" by Lee Greenwood.
+In addition to writing great love songs, Dorff also composed the theme songs for Reba, Murphy Brown and Murder, She Wrote.

-John Michael Montgomery
+"I Swear"John Michael Montgomery

-'Could I Have This Dance'
+"Could I Have This Dance"Anne Murray

-This classic, performed in three-quarter time, became a wedding favorite after it was used in the wedding scene in the movie 'Urban Cowboy.'
-John Travolta and Debra Winger starred in this 1980 film that inspired several country-themed night clubs to open nationwide.
-Not only did the film give us great music and inspire people to learn the two-step, it gave Anne Murray another No. 1 Country hit with ‘Could I Have This Dance.’
+This classic, performed in three-quarter time, became a wedding favorite after it was used in the wedding scene in the movie Urban Cowboy.
+John Travolta and Debra Winger starred in this 1980 film that inspired several country-themed nightclubs to open nationwide.
+Not only did the film give us great music and inspire people to learn the two-step, it gave Anne Murray another No. 1 country hit with "Could I Have This Dance."

 Slide Lee Brice's single right into your wedding playlist and the reception room will fall quiet.
 The singer's special first dance song describes an awkward man's willingness to stumble around with his bride, just because she asked him to.
 Few first dance songs are told from the male point of view, but Brice captures what many men are thinking.

-Keith Urban and Nicole Kidman married in 2006, one year after ‘Making Memories of Us’ topped the country charts.
-The celebrity couple selected ‘At Last’ by Etta James for their first dance, and surprised the crowd by breaking into an upbeat dance to ‘You Just Like Me ‘Cause I’m Good In Bed’ by the Skyhooks halfway through the first dance.
+Keith Urban and Nicole Kidman married in 2006, one year after "Making Memories of Us" topped the country charts.
+The celebrity couple selected "At Last" by Etta James for their first dance, and surprised the crowd by breaking into an upbeat dance to "You Just Like Me ‘Cause I’m Good in Bed" by the Skyhooks halfway through the first dance.
 However, the highlight of the reception was when Urban decided to sing our No. 5 song -- which would be perfect for the first dance, too -- to his lovely bride.

-There was no bigger song in country or pop radio in 1999 than Lonestar’s ‘Amazed.'
-The song, powered by the vocals of Richie McDonald, made history as it became the first country crossover record to stay at No. 1 for two weeks on the pop charts since Kenny Rogers and Dolly Parton’s ‘Islands In the Stream’ in 1983.
+There was no bigger song in country or pop radio in 1999 than Lonestar’s "Amazed."
+The song, powered by the vocals of Richie McDonald, made history as it became the first country crossover record to stay at No. 1 for two weeks on the pop charts since Kenny Rogers and Dolly Parton’s "Islands In the Stream" in 1983.
 Plus, it stayed at the top of the country charts for eight weeks -- a rare feat in the fast-paced music industry -- and now it sits on our list of the top wedding songs for the first dance.

-Tim McGraw and Faith Hill
+"It’s Your Love"Tim McGraw and Faith Hil